elmahio/documentation/docs/logging-heartbeats-from-umbraco.md

 </HealthChecks>
 ```

-For this example I have disabled the email notification publisher but you can run with both if you'd like.
+For this example, I have disabled the email notification publisher but you can run with both if you'd like.
 Replace `API_KEY`, `LOG_ID`, and `HEARTBEAT_ID` with the values found on the elmah.io UI.

 When launching the website Umbraco automatically executes the health checks once every 24 hours and sends the results to elmah.io.